Penrose-Library/PenroseLibrary-Web/content/pages/about_the_library.md

 #### Special Collections Materials

 Gifts of manuscript collections, rare books, and unique materials, especially those that pertain to Whitman College and northwest regional history, are encouraged.
-Before such items or materials are donated to the Whitman College and Northwest Archives, please consult with Ben Murphy, Archivist and Special Collections Librarian (509-526-4731 or [murphybp@whitman.edu](murphybp@whitman.edu)).
+Before such items or materials are donated to the Whitman College and Northwest Archives, please consult with Emily Pearson, Interim Archivist and Special Collections Librarian (509-527-5918 or [pearsome@whitman.edu](pearsome@whitman.edu)).
 The Development Office encourages donors to consider providing financial support for the processing and preservation of such donated materials, especially if the collection is of substantial size and/or significance.

 #### Appraisals